accesscode-2-1/unit-0/2015-03-05_user-input.md

 Now you try.
 Remember to type them yourself, leave comments, and commit your work!
 > **Exercise:** [How Old Are You?](http://programmingbydoing.com/a/how-old-are-you.html)

-**If-then-else**
+If-then-else
+=

-`if` can be followed by `else`, meaning to only execute the block of code if the condition is false.
+`if` can be followed by `else`, indicating that the block of code inside the `else` only execute if the original condition is false.
 Here is an example:

     if (7 > 3) {
         System.out.println("7 is greater than 3");